 Aggregate and Fragment Analysis

 mAb aggregation can trigger undesirable immunogenic responses, making it imperative to accurately measure aggregation levels.
 Size exclusion chromatography (SEC) can be used to understand the levels of aggregation and fragmentation present.
+There is now a pre-screening Analysis Solution available for mAb aggregation utilizing the Cary Eclipse with the Microplate Reader accessory allowing significant time savings to aggregation analyses.

 Intact and Subunit Analysis